Gunther-Schulz/coding-prompts/README.md

 ## Solution: A Framework for Better AI Collaboration

-This repository provides a framework to help AI assistants (especially in Cursor, and designed to work with the gemini-2.5-pro model) work more reliably and consistently.
+This repository provides a framework specifically designed to help AI assistants within the Cursor environment, leveraging the gemini-2.5-pro model.
+It is tailored for this specific setup and will most likely not function as intended with other tools or models.
 The core components are:

 *   **Process Guidelines (e.g., `AI_CODING_PROCESS.md`, `PLAN_WRITING_PROCESS.md`):** These define mandatory workflows for the AI, including checklists for analysis, planning, and verification *before* making changes.
 This helps catch errors early.
 *   **Project-Specific Documents (❗ `PROJECT_STANDARDS.md`, `PROJECT_ARCHITECTURE.md`):** You **MUST CUSTOMIZE** these using the provided templates.
 They define your project's unique coding styles, architectural patterns, and operational rules.